 A study of pastoral ethics, counseling, and ministry in the current health-care environment, including issues created by research strategies, reproductive technologies, eugenics, end-of-life decisions, and directions in public policy.
-May also be credited in the Department of Theological Studies or the Department of Biblical Counseling.
+May also be credited in the Department of Theological Studies or the Department of Counseling.
 2 hours.

 PM5405 Theology and Apologetics in Advanced Evangelism

 This course involves students in theological reflection, apologetics approaches, and evangelistic presentations effective in reaching pre-Christians through personal and proclamation evangelism.
 This course may also be credited in the Department of Missiology & Intercultural Ministries.
 Prerequisite: PM5101 Christian Life and Witness.
 3 hours.

 PM5510 Spiritual Formation in Historical Perspective